Why stay at Book and Bed Hostel?

+Claiming this is the best place to stay in Tokyo is a bold one. yes, this is a city brimming with world-class accommodation but Book and Bed certainly belongs up there with the best.
 Books, travelling, and sleeping are my three favourite things.
 And Japan is my favourite country, full of wonderful arts and culture to explore.
 So when we discovered that there exists in Tokyo a beautiful hostel with bunks tucked between the bookshelves, a book on every pillow, and walls plastered with vintage newspapers, I lost my mind a little bit.
+This is easily the best place to stay in Tokyo.

-Book And Bed is a perfect hostel experience for the introverted traveller.
-Honestly, hostels can be so often uncomfortable.
+Why do we say that?
+Because Book And Bed is the best place to stay in Tokyo for the introverted traveller.
+We know that hostels and introverts don’t normally go together and hostels can be so often uncomfortable.
 Many people will argue strongly against this, getting excited about the wonderful people you meet and experiences you share, but we at Books and Bao are not always the most sociable of people.
 We like peace and quiet, but we also like to travel on a budget.

 How do you marry those disparate wants together?
 Book And Bed.

 How to get to Book and Bed:

 We stayed at the Ikebukuro branch but they also have places at Asakusa, Kyoto, and Fukuoka.
 You’ll need the Ikebukuro subway station, take exit 8 and then you’ll find it just a few minutes walk from the station on your left.
 Go up in the elevator to the eighth floor where you’ll find the reception.

 When we first arrived at Book and Bed, we were immediately impressed with the gorgeous stripped-back aesthetic and wood-heavy décor.
 The lighting is calming and gives the place a kind of old library atmosphere.

 The hosts spoke fantastic English and were naturally charming and enthusiastic.
 They recommended nearby izakayas (Japanese gastropubs) and were very grateful for our patronage.